PunchThrough/CodeViewEditor-iOS/README.md

 -------------------------
 The Toolbar is configured by menu~ipad.json / menu~iphone.json which are required to be in the main bundle.
 Let's take a look at a sample snippet.
 This will give you a toolbar with a Macro Selector on the left most side.
 If you select it, it provides a Serial category and selecting that gives the option of inserting Serial.read(), with an offset of cursor 13 characters, or at the end of our inserted text.

+Next to the Macros is a ; which is a quick way to select a ;

 ```javascript
  [{
   "text":"Macros",